hossam1999/Caro-Autonomus-serving-robot/README.md

 We have decided to tap into the ever-growing demand for autonomous assistance that helps businesses leverage their resources, hospitals enhance their patient experience, Hotels elevate their guest experience in hospitality and Restaurants stand out with unique customer service.

 We're aiming to help the elders who live on their own,  providing them with a robot that reminds them of their medication, hands them out alongside any other objects that they request.
 We're keen on making them feel well taken care of.
-Catering to the market's continuous demand, we started working on
+Catering to the market's continuous demand, we started working on Caro as our graduation project